-PDTR-23 Health Consultant Qualifications
+PDTR-21 Health Consultant Role and Qualifications

-- (1) The health consultant must meet one of the following qualifications: - (a) Licensed in Washington state as a registered nurse (R.N.) or as a physician (M.D., N.D, D.O.); or - (b) A bachelor's or higher degree in public health, nursing, health education, health sciences, medicine, or related field.
+- (1) ECEAP staff, including subcontractors, must have access to a health consultant who provides consultation regarding individual children's health needs and health education programming for children and families. - (2) The health consultant must meet one of the following qualifications: - (a) Licensed in Washington state as a registered nurse (R.N.) or as a physician (M.D., N.D, D.O.); or - (b) A bachelor's or higher degree in public health, nursing, health education, health sciences, medicine, or related field.